SoftwareAG/c8y-docs/src/documents/guides/users-guide/android-cloud-sensor-app.html.md

 ![Plus toolbar button](/guides/users-guide/plustoolbarbutton.png)

-On the next screen you will be asked to scan for available Sensor Tags which are discoverable.
+On the next screen you will be asked to scan for available Sensor Tags which were discovered.
 Push “Scan” to start scanning.
-To make a Sensor Tag discoverable, press the red round button on its side.
+To make a Sensor Tag visible, click the red round button on its side.
 The Sensor Tag will start blinking to show that it is ready to connect.
 It should immediately appear in the list of visible Bluetooth devices in the Cloud Sensor App:

 ![Connect Sensor Tag](/guides/users-guide/connectsensortag.png)

 Press “Connect” next to the Sensor Tag of your choice.
 The Bluetooth connection will be established between the Sensor Tag and your smartphone.
-Depending on your smartphone’s bluetooth hardware the time required to establish this connection might vary and the progress bar will indicate the level of completeness:
+Depending on your smartphone’s bluetooth hardware the time required to establish this connection might vary and the progress bar will indicate the level of progress:

 ![Generate GUI](/guides/users-guide/generategui.png)